Brennan Center Public Policy Advocacy Clinic

 The Purpose of the Brennan Clinic

-The Brennan Center Public Policy Advocacy Clinic is a semester-long fieldwork clinic designed to teach public policy reform strategies in the context of the real world campaigns that form the core of the Brennan Center’s work.
+The Brennan Center Public Policy Advocacy Clinic is a year-long fieldwork clinic designed to teach public policy reform strategies in the context of the real world campaigns that form the core of the Brennan Center’s work.
 The Clinic will be taught by lawyers from the Brennan Center.
-In recognition of the fact that multi-strategy lawyering is increasingly necessary for dealing with societal inequities, including unjust laws and policies, the Brennan Center for Justice and the Clinical Law Program of New York University School of Law combine efforts to promote the rigorous study of public policy advocacy.
+Recognizing that multi-strategy lawyering is increasingly necessary for dealing with societal inequities, including unjust laws and policies, the Brennan Center for Justice and the Clinical Law Program of New York University School of Law are combining efforts to promote the rigorous study of public policy advocacy.
 The aim is to understand and master the broad range of strategies and skills relied on by advocates seeking to change public policy.

-In both the Fall 2013 and Spring 2014 semesters, the Clinic’s work will be closely organized around the activities of the Brennan Center, which are divided among three program areas: Democracy (elections and voting rights, money in politics, fair courts, redistricting and responsive government), Justice (access to civil legal aid, mass incarceration and racial justice reform, and promoting community-oriented defense), and Liberty and National Security (transparency and privacy issues and domestic counterterrorism policies, including intelligence collection).
+The Clinic’s work will be closely organized around the activities of the Brennan Center, which are divided among two main program areas: Democracy (elections and voting rights, fair courts, campaign finance reform, redistricting and responsive government) and Justice (access to justice, criminal justice reform and liberty and national security).
 The work in each of these program areas is described more fully in the Fieldwork section below.

 Fieldwork at the Brennan Center for Justice